 But workers compensation laws in Virginia are complicated and detailed.
 It can be hard to navigate the system and get the benefits you deserve.
 The right work injury attorney, who knows how to prove to the Virginia Workers Compensation Commission that your injury is covered under the Virginia Workers’ Compensation Act, file a detailed claim with the appropriate paperwork and supportive evidence, and win maximum benefits for you at hearing, can make you and your family’s recovery easier.

-Call, text, or email Corey Pollard today for a free, no obligation consultation with one of the best workplace injury attorneys in Virginia.
+Call, text, or email workers compensation attorney Corey Pollard and our workplace accident law firm for a free, no obligation consultation with one of the best workplace accident lawyers in Virginia.
 We’re ready to help you win and get fair compensation for injuries suffered in your work accident!

 There were close to 3 million workplace injuries and illnesses reported by private industry employers in a recent year.
 And another 752,600 workplace injuries and illnesses reported among state and local government workers.
 More than 4,500 American workers were killed in fatal work accidents.